I like doing stuff for the lols.

 Like writing silly blog posts which no-one will read.

-I love close-up magic, FX trading, e-commerce and medicine.
+I love close-up magic, medicine, e-commerce and trading.

 Buying pullbacks within a trend.

 In the long term, perhaps with a time horizon of months-years, buying the dip on an undervalued security may prove profitable.